alperkan1/Dublin-Airport-Plane-Spotters/README.md

 #### As a site owner, I want to be able to contact users with news letters.

-By collecting information on our survey page.
-We will be creating a member database.
+By collecting information on our survey page, we will be creating a member database.

 | Element | Aim | Result |
 | ------- | ----|----------|